oracle-livelabs/adb/oracle-infa/setup/setup.md

     ![Click Data Load](F:\GitHub\partner-solutions\oracle-infa\setup\images\Stack7.png)

 14. If successful you should be able to view the new instance in the Compute Instances screen in the OCI Console.
 If your **Secure Agent** registered correctly it should be visible in the **Runtime Environments** section of the IDMC Console.
-If your secure agent did not register, please proceed to the next task(add quick sentence explain) .
-If your secure agent did register correctly please proceed to the third task which is configuring a Wallet file. (add quick sentence explain)
+If your secure agent did not register, please proceed to the third task (Due to POD locations this is a possible occurrence) .
+If your secure agent did register correctly please proceed to the next task which is configuring a Wallet file.

 ## Task 2: Configuring an Oracle ADB Wallet file on the Secure Agent